Mootly/mpc_bannerRotator/README.md

 # MoosePlum Banner Rotator Class

 This is a simple carousel script.
-It does not include, nor generate, the HTML.
+It does not include nor generate the HTML.

 The carousel structure was meant to be reasonably accessible.
 The following assumptions are made in the code: